sharduul/chalk/_posts/2020-01-13-passive-income-my-journey.md

 I am a Software Engineer by profession.
 So obviously I code for 8-10 hours out of my 24 hours every day.

 But, I always wanted to do more than that.
 Almost all my friends are happy just coding to earn their bread.
 But no me.
 I always had that drive to do something extra and master the skills in other fields.

 ### Blogging

 I was always a fan of writing.
 It started with my diary when I was a kid.
-Then I started writing for my school magzines.
-It slowly grew on my and I started my personal blog (which was quite embarassing and is no longer active.)
+Then I started writing for my school magazines.
+It slowly grew on my and I started my personal blog (which was quite embarrassing and is no longer active.)

 My passion for writing only aggravated since then.
 I slowly realized the passion was really my drive to help others and share my learnings with all of those who are following the same path and are struggling at some points.

-That's how me and some of my friends started this blog - Ninja Academy.
+That's how I and some of my friends started this blog - Ninja Academy.

 We originally started with blogging about tech - writing tutorials on AngularJS, JavaScript, tips and tricks on Web App Development.
 The blog has around 4000 organic views per month.
 Without any ads or any kind of promotions.